-Place: Off the Falkland Islands in the South Atlantic
+Place of the Battle of the Falkland Islands: Off the Falkland Islands in the South Atlantic

 War: The First World War also known as ‘The Great War’.

-Contestants: A British Royal Navy squadron against a German Imperial Navy squadron.
+Contestants at the Battle of the Falkland Islands: A British Royal Navy squadron against a German Imperial Navy squadron.

-Admirals: The British Royal Navy Squadron was commanded by Vice Admiral Sir Frederick Doveton Sturdee.
+Admirals at the Battle of the Falkland Islands: The British Royal Navy Squadron was commanded by Vice Admiral Sir Frederick Doveton Sturdee.
 The German squadron was commanded by Vice Admiral Reichsgraf Maximilian von Spee.

 The Royal Navy: